naomischlosser/CV/README.md

 Project Structural Glass Engineer

 - Design and engineer specialist glass structures and complex geometries
-- Lead, manage and complete international projects within budget and time
+- Manage and complete international projects within budget and time
 - Meet with clients, architects, contractors and manufacturers
 - Presented my paper Glass Quality and Specification of Curved Panels at Glass Performance Days (GDP), Finland (Jun 2019)
 - Responsible for organising the team socials and running the office project presentations